Data Breach Exposes 3 Billion Personal Information Records

 With some personal info in hand, bad actors might seek out more.
 They might follow up a breach with rounds of phishing attacks that direct you to bogus sites designed to steal your personal info — either by tricking you into providing it or by stealing it without your knowledge.
 So look out for phishing attacks, particularly after breaches.

 If you are contacted by a company, make certain the communication is legitimate.
-Bad actors might pose as them to steal personal info.
-Don’t click or tap on links sent in emails, texts, or messages.
+Bad actors might pose as authorized services to steal personal info.
+Don’t click or tap on links sent in unsolicited or unexpected emails, texts, or messages.
 Instead, go straight to the appropriate website or contact them by phone directly.

-For even more security, you can use our new Text Scam Detector.
-It puts a stop to scams before you click by detecting any suspicious links and sending you an alert.
-And if you accidentally tap a bad link, it blocks the sketchy sites they can take you to.
+For even more security, you can use our new Scam Detector.
+It puts a stop to scams even before you click by detecting any suspicious links and sending you an alert.
+If you accidentally tap a bad link, it blocks the sketchy sites they can take you to.

 Changing your password is a strong preventative measure.
 Strong and unique passwords are best, which means never reusing your passwords across different sites and platforms.
 Using a password manager helps you keep on top of it all, while also storing your passwords securely.